bhatti/api-mock-service/README.md

 API again, it will return a local response instead of contacting the server.
 You can customize the proxy behavior for record by adding `"X-Mock-Record: true`  header to your request.

 ## Recording a Mock Scenario via API
-Once you have the API mock service running, you can use as a proxy service to invoke a remote API so that you can automatically record API behavior and play it back later, e.g.
+Alternatively, you can use invoke an internal API as a pass through to invoke a remote API so that you can automatically record API behavior and play it back later, e.g.

 ```bash
 curl -H "X-Mock-Url: https://api.stripe.com/v1/customers/cus_**/cash_balance" \
 	-H "Authorization: Bearer sk_test_***" http://localhost:8080/_proxy